euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 .. [#] Code available in <https://github.com/heedmane/schroepy/>

-.. table:: Time in seconds taken to compute the eigenvalues and reduced wavefunctions for the Cornell potential eq. (\ref{cornell}).
+.. table:: Time in seconds taken to compute the eigenvalues and reduced wavefunctions for the Cornell potential eq. (:ref:`cornell`).
 The column Python correspond to the implementation of the algorithm in Python without using SClib.
 The parameters of the potential are the same as in fig. (\ref{wavefunctions}).
 All the scripts were tested in the same machine, a notebook with a 2.4 Ghz core i5 processor (dual core) and 8 GB of RAM.

    +----------+-------------------------+--------------------+-------+----------+
    | :math:`n`| :math:`E_{n,l=1}\,\,[m]`| schroe.nb [Luc98]_ | Python| SChroe.py|